We All Love Pizza, But Does It Make a Good Business?

 Jet’s pizza is known for its Detroit-style pizza but also offers New-York style pizza.
 The Jetzee sandwich, which is similar to a panini but made with a deep-dish dough as the bread, is also an attraction.
 They also offer the Boat, which is made from pizza dough like a calzone but is open on one side.
 The company says its strategy has been to aim for franchisee success rather than a large volume of stores.

 Blaze Pizza has in-house nutritionists behind its creative collections of fast-fire’d® pizza offerings.
 It is known for its made-from-scratch dough, fresh ingredients, and eco-friendly packaging.
 The artisanal pizza chain attracts big investors, including LA Lakers star LeBron James who invested in two locations in 2012.

 If you want to get into the pizza franchise business, you don’t have to be a pizza master from Italy in order to succeed.
+Same goes for a burger, hot dog, or chicken concept.
 A franchise’s proven business model will offer a roadmap for success.
 A great way to know if a pizza franchise is for you is to consult with a franchise consultant.
 A franchise consultant can help you weigh the pros and cons of a pizza franchise, as well as identify a brand that is a good fit for your interests and investment level.